A Little Kiss: "The Look of Love" song change

 The original screener of "A Little Kiss" sent out to critics included the use of the Dusty Springfield song "The Look of Love".
-However, critics soon pointed out that "The Look of Love" was not released until 1967, six months after the time period that "A Little Kiss" takes place.
-When critics pointed this out to showrunner Matthew Weiner, he sent out a letter to critics, which was reprinted in many publications and websites.
+Critics soon pointed out that "The Look of Love" was not released until 1967, six months after the time that "A Little Kiss" takes place.
+When critics pointed this out to Weiner, he sent out a letter to critics, which was reprinted in many publications and websites.
 Weiner's letter included him telling reporters that, "Although we take license for artistic purposes with the end-title music, we never want the source music to break from the time period we are trying to recreate.
 As someone who has a deep appreciation for details, I want to thank you for bringing this to our attention.
 It's a privilege to work on a show that generates an ongoing dialog with you and our amazing fans so please — keep those notes and comments coming!"
 The 1966 Dusty Springfield song "You Don't Have To Say You Love Me" was used during the end titles, though this was not a replacement for "The Look of Love".
 An article by The New York Times indicated that "The Look of Love" was originally played by the band at Don Draper's fortieth birthday party.